 Following a zingy pre-dessert of white chocolate custard with blackcurrants, a lemon verbena meringue tart is matched with a sour beer from Track – lemon curd in liquid form.
 A thrilling end to a fantastic meal.

 Sometimes, when an ambitious venture opens in a small town, locals like to complain.
 Not so here.
-Local reaction has been “way better” than the team expected and it looks like Örme is settling right in as a neighbourhood restaurant in the truest sense of the word.
+Local reaction has been “way better” than the team expected and it looks like Örme is settling right into Urmston as a neighbourhood restaurant in the truest sense of the word.
 On our visit, a diner at a table by the window waves to at least two of her neighbours as they walk by.

-Even if you’re not a local, we highly recommend that you check out the wonderful things the team at Örme are doing.
-It’s only a 15 minute walk from Urmston train station and there’s a fantastic wine bar, Kelder Wines, at the half way point if you’re in need of a pit stop on the way back.
+Even if you’re not a local, we highly recommend that you check out the wonderful things the team at Örme are doing – it’s only a 15 minute walk from Urmston train station and there’s a fantastic wine bar, Kelder Wines, at the half way point if you’re in need of a pit stop on the way back.

 Opening Hours: Wednesday and Thursday 6 pm–12 am, Friday and Saturday 12–4 pm, then 6 pm–12 am